pkt-cash/pktd/wire/README.md

 `Message` which allows messages of any type to be read, written, or passed around through channels, functions, etc. In addition, concrete implementations of most of the currently supported bitcoin messages are provided.
-For these supported messages, all of the details of marshalling and unmarshalling to and from the wire using bitcoin encoding are handled so the caller doesn't have to concern themselves with the specifics.
+For these supported messages, all of the details of marshaling and unmarshaling to and from the wire using bitcoin encoding are handled so the caller doesn't have to concern themselves with the specifics.